Telesphore-Uwabera/BAG/README.md

 - HTML
 - CSS (styles are imported from "styles.css")
 - JavaScript (script is imported from "script.js")
-- Bootstrap 4.5.2 (for styling)

 ## Author

 Telesphore Uwabera is the author of this website.

-For any inquiries or additional information, please contact Telesphore Uwabera at [telesphore@email.com](mailto:telesphore@email.com).
+For any inquiries or additional information, please contact Telesphore Uwabera at [telesphore@email.com](mailto:telesphore91073@email.com).